datacraft-dsc/DEPs/21/README.md

 # Authorization

-This DEP defines how to handle authorization in the Data Ecosystem Protocol
+This DEP defines how to handle authorisation in the Data Ecosystem

-## Change Process

-This document is governed by the [2/COSS](../2/README.md) (COSS).

-## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

 ## Motivation